KnightTheCoder/Linux-Distro-Post-Install-Scripts/distros/fedora/README.md

 # Post install script for Fedora KDE spin 👋

-# About
+> [!NOTE]
-This script is only intended for Fedora with KDE desktop, it may not work as intended with other desktops
+> This script is only intended for Fedora with KDE desktop, it may not work as intended with other desktops

 # ✨ Features
 * Updates the system